-And don’t forget about the first-ever FACT Oregon All Ability Tri4Youth!
+And don’t forget about the second annual FACT Oregon All Ability Tri4Youth!

 WHAT: Tri4Youth is a youth triathlon that brings together athletes of ALL abilities to compete in a 50 yard swim, 2 mile bike ride and 0.5 mile run on a fully accessible course individually or together as a team with up to 3 friends.

-WHERE: Tualatin Hills Parks and Recreation District in Beaverton.
+WHERE: Tualatin Hills Parks and Recreation Athletic Center in Beaverton, OR.

 HOW: See our website for all the details on the race and be sure to check out the Tri4Youth FAQ for more details about how it works!
 The FACT team will work with your family to strategize on how your child will participate.